javanile/docker-compose-job/README.md

 ### Contributing

-Thank you for considering contributing to the Laravel framework!
+Thank you for considering contributing to this project!
 The contribution guide can be found in the [CONTRIBUTING.md](CONTRIBUTING.md).

 ### Code of Conduct